- Upgrade to the controls of existing tilt tray sortation machine took 5 weeks in total to commission,

 - The IDC team completed virtual commissioning remotely using a digital twin created in Siemens Plant Simulation software,

-- Costly time onsite was limited, with overall commissioning time reduced by 3 weeks vs. a comparable upgrade using onsite commissioning only.
+- Costly time onsite was limited, with overall commissioning time reduced by 3 weeks vs. a comparable upgrade using onsite commissioning only which took 8.

 Whilst machinery lasts for many years, a regular requirement is to update the control systems that operate it to maintain functionality and ensure software is still supported.
-IDC have specialist application knowledge of controls systems applied to warehouse distribution, logistics and manufacturing; by working with Simulation Solutions they were able to trial the use of Siemens Plant Simulation as a virtual commissioning tool in a busy distribution centre for mail order and e-commerce clients.
+System integrators, IDC, have specialist application knowledge of controls systems applied to warehouse distribution, logistics and manufacturing; by working with Simulation Solutions.
+Successfully trialling the use of Siemens Plant Simulation as a virtual commissioning tool in a busy distribution centre for mail order and e-commerce clients.

 Model of the distribution centre created using Siemens Plant Simulation.
 The software is used to create a digital twin of an entire operation, enabling users to run tests, gather data and ultimately create innovation in an environment with no risk.

 The aim was to explore how much work could be completed remotely before the final onsite commissioning checks.
 As preparations for the seasonal peak of Christmas preparations start in July for many retail operations, the pressure was on to make the most of the slim two month window to complete the upgrade during May and June.

 To make the most of the time available, the team focussed on the more complex areas of machinery,